diaspora/diaspora/pkg/ubuntu/README.md

 the stuff using git in this case.

 The user diaspora is added during install.

+Tools used for building package are installed globally.
+All of diasporas dependencies lives in the nothing is insalled by user or on system level.

 make-dist.sh accepts arguments to get a specified commit and/or use another repo.